The Zirbenweg trail – the ultimate beginner’s hike in the Austrian Alps

 • The weather in the Alps can change in minutes.
 Make sure you know the science behind packing for hiking before you set off.

-Regardless of where you choose to start your hike, there is a regular bus running between the Patscherkofel and the Glungezer cable car stations from June to October.
-Find the timetable here.
+Regardless of where you choose to start your hike, there is a regular bus running between the Patscherkofel and the Glungezer cable car stations from June to October (see below).

 If you are coming by car and want to start your hike at Patscherkofel, it is best to leave your car in the parking area at Glungezer (free of charge) and take the bus to the start.
 This way, you can simply head home when you are done.